-Chicagoland is home to nearly 3,000 Siemens employees across 12 facilities, including its North American headquarters for Siemens Building Technologies and a new downtown R&D software hub for building automation.
+Chicagoland is home to nearly 2,500 Siemens employees, including its North American headquarters for Siemens Building Technologies and a new downtown R&D software hub for building automation.
 Helping the city reach the next level of power security and resilience, Siemens partnered with Chicago-based ComEd on the first utility-operated microgrid cluster in the nation, expected to serve over 1,000 customers.

 Developing IoT Applications for Buildings